avatorl/Deneb-Vega-Templates/README.md

 Data visualization templates for Deneb, a custom visual for Power BI.
 The templates are examples of Vega (not Vega-Lite) data visualizations that can be used in Deneb as is or as a starting point for developing more advanced custom data visualizations.

-The chart type selection for the templates is based on the [Financial Times Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary).
+The chart type selection for the change-over-time, correlation, deviation, distribution, magnitude, part-to-whole, ranking, spatial templates is based on the [Financial Times Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/tree/main/visual-vocabulary).
+These folders contain simple templates for various FT Visual Vocabulary chart types.

+[advanced-templates](https://github.com/avatorl/Deneb-Vega-Templates/tree/main/advanced-templates) contains more advanced templates

 ## Working with Deneb Templates